 6 Things You Need To Know About How Goal-Based Investing Works

 - A goal-based approach to investing allows you to participate actively in the investment decision-making process.

 - You can take your schedule and risk tolerance for each goal into account when choosing investments because you’ve specified various goals.

 - Instead of judging an investment’s success by whether it outperforms benchmarks, evaluate how well its performance has been in the last few years against the aim you established for it.

-- To begin, you must first identify your various financial targets that you wish to achieve over different time periods.
+- To begin, you must first identify the various financial targets that you wish to achieve over different time periods.
 Then you must determine how much time you have, to achieve your objectives.
-Work out the current cost of each of these goals once you’ve established these two – aim and time period.
+Work out the current cost of each of these goals once you’ve established these two – aims and time period.
 Now double the current cost by inflation to get the future value of your target.

 - Retirement, children’s education and marriage, vacation savings, vehicle or home purchase in the short to medium term, tax savings, and regular cash-flows / income planning are some of the main financial goals that you may need to plan for.

 3 Time-Based Goals You Should Consider Before Investing